top of page

 Q. Can you tell us about your background and how you got started in Jiu-Jitsu?

 A. My family, including my cousins and uncles, always encouraged me to start Jiu-Jitsu.
 Unfortunately, we didn’t have Jiu-Jitsu in my hometown, Uberaba, at the time.
-When Jiu-Jitsu finally came to town in 2000, I started training right away under Professor Mauro Chueng, and I haven’t stopped since.
+When Jiu-Jitsu finally came to town in 2000, I began training immediately under Professor Mauro Chueng.
+I haven’t stopped since.
 In 2004, Professor Chueng moved to Portugal, and I joined Alliance.
 In 2011, I was promoted to black belt under Master Alexandre Paiva, one of the founders of Alliance BJJ.

 Q. What advice would you give to your younger self starting your Jiu-Jitsu journey?
 What advice should they ignore?

-A. At the time, I believed that doing lots of hard warm-ups before rolling would benefit my Jiu-Jitsu.
+A. At the time, I believed that doing extensive warm-ups before rolling would benefit my Jiu-Jitsu.
 Today, I see things differently.
-I would focus more on drilling and saving energy for specific training and sparring, which I now know is far more beneficial for improvement.
+I would focus more on drilling.
+Saving energy for specific training and sparring is far more beneficial for improvement.

 Q. In your experience, what intensity of training is best for learning?
 And how is this achieved?

-A. I believe in hard work and discipline, but it’s important to apply that intensity at the right times of the year, especially when preparing for competitions.
-Without intensity, it’s hard to achieve much in competition.
-Training should include a balance of drills, specific training, light sparring, and hard sparring.
-This is based on my career as an athlete.
+A. I believe in hard work and discipline.
+However, it's important to apply that intensity at the right times of the year, especially when preparing for competitions.
+Without intensity, achieving results in competition is difficult.
+Training should have a balance of drills, specific training, light sparring, and hard sparring.
+This is based on my experience as an athlete.
 For hobbyists, the approach can be more relaxed and focused on enjoyment.

 Q. How often are you experimenting with new moves and positions versus working on existing techniques within your arsenal?

-A. I am constantly studying and trying new things.
-Jiu-Jitsu is an art that never ends, and you need to keep updating your game to progress.
+A. I constantly study and try new things.
+Jiu-Jitsu is an evolving art.
+You must keep updating your game to progress in your practice.

-Q. Do you have any advice on recovery/preservation for BJJ, or any practices you wish you implemented earlier?
+Q. Do you have any advice on recovery and preservation for BJJ, or any practices you wish you implemented earlier?

-A. I highly recommend sauna, stretching, massages, and physiotherapy.
-Ice baths are also very effective, although I don’t do them as much as I should.
+A. I highly recommend sauna sessions, stretching, massages, and physiotherapy.
+Ice baths are effective too, though I don’t do them as much as I should.
+Recovery is just as essential as training.

 Q. Do you use strategies or game plans for upcoming matches or competitions?
 If so, can you provide an example?